 • Trying to get a shy bladder going in the clinic

-• Finding out if one’s pain is that much better being on these drugs
+• Finding out if one’s chronic pain is that much better being on these alternatives to opioid pain medication

-A cornerstone of The Coleman Method is our use of long-acting naltrexone in the form of a two-month implant after the detox.
-Naltrexone occupies the opioid receptors, eliminating physical cravings for opioids and eliminating withdrawal.
-In addition, as naltrexone is a pure blocker or antagonist, it does not produce dependence or tolerance.
+A cornerstone of the Coleman Method is our use of long-acting naltrexone in the form of a two-month implant after the detox.
+Naltrexone occupies the opioid receptors, eliminating physical cravings for opioids and eliminating withdrawal symptoms.
+In addition, as naltrexone is a pure blocker or antagonist, it is non-addictive and does not produce dependence or tolerance.
 Therefore, there is no withdrawal when stopped or when the implant completely dissolves.

 You can find more information on our Naltrexone Therapy FAQ page.